boro-alpha/nf_ea_com_bnop/README.md

 # NF EA Com BNOP

-NF EA Com BNOP is a reference library containing utility functions that migrate between the NF EA Common domain and the BNOP - see links below.
+NF EA Com BNOP is a reference library containing utility functions that migrate between the NF EA Common domain and the BNOP domain - see links below.

-**This project is currently closed, but can be sporadically updated by the BORO Development Team it in the future.**
+**This project is currently closed, but may be sporadically updated by the BORO Development Team in the future.**

 ## Execution